-At the Infant Cognition Project, we look closely at how infants and preschool aged children think about and understand the world around them.
-Specifically, we are interested in infants and young children’s understanding of the social world and behavior of other people.
+At the Child Cognition Lab, we look closely at how young children think about and understand the world around them.
+Specifically, we are interested in children’s understanding of the social world and behavior of other people.